Insurance Schools in Connecticut

 |Education Level||Number of Grads|

-In Connecticut, a insurance major is equally popular with women and men.
+In Connecticut, a insurance major is more popular with men than with women.

 The racial distribution of insurance majors in Connecticut is as follows: